 Princely rule is contingent not on the will of the people but on God.
-When we see the Prince works against God’s law, he thereby loses his magisterial authority.
-This was Calvin’s doctrine of contingency, a contract not between the Prince and the People, but the Prince and God.
+When we see the Prince working against God’s law, he thereby loses his magisterial authority.
+This was Calvin’s doctrine of contingency, a contract not between the Prince and the People, but between the Prince and God.

 To summarize, we may turn to David W. Hall, who himself summarizes Calvin’s view, (to use the Kuyperian title) of Sphere Sovereignty:

 The Calvinistic confession of the sovereignty of God holds good for all the world, is true for all nations, and is of force in all authority which man exercises over man…It is therefore a political faith which may be summarily expressed in these three theses: